|Business Rating:||4.2 / 5|

 If you’re a frequent Delta flyer who pursues elite status with the airline, the Delta SkyMiles Reserve Business American Express Card could be an ideal addition for your wallet.
-Not only can you earn a whopping 80,000 bonus miles if you spend $54,000 in the first three months, you also get 20,000 Medallion Qualification Miles (MQMs) for reaching that threshold.
+Not only can you earn 60,000 bonus miles and a $100 statement credit if you spend $4,000 in the first three months, you also get 10,000 Medallion Qualification Miles (MQMs) for reaching that threshold.
 If you want to reach status even faster, you can earn 15,000 MQMs after you spend $30,000 on purchases on your Delta SkyMiles Reserve Business card in a calendar year, up to four times per year.

 With Status Boost®, earn 15,000 MQMs after you spend $30,000 in purchases on your card in a calendar year, up to 4x per year.
 Plus, throughout 2021 earn an additional 3,750 MQMs after making $30,000 in purchases, up to 4x.
 That’s in addition to the 15,000 MQMs that you would earn with Status Boost.

 Decent rewards rate

 You’ll earn 3 miles per dollar on eligible purchases made directly with Delta and 1 mile per dollar on other purchases with the Delta SkyMiles Reserve Business card, which is a fair, but not terrific, rate of return.
 After you spend $150,000 in a calendar year, you’ll also earn 1.5 miles per dollar on all purchases for the rest of the year (Delta spending still earns 2 miles per dollar).
 General spending below the $150,000 threshold earns a meager rate of 1 point per dollar.